-AYL was just 10-years-old when she was sent to live at Neerkol in 1961.
+AYL was just ten years old when she was sent to live at Neerkol in 1961.

 From 1963 onwards, Baker allegedly raped and abused the preteen girl.
 On one occasion, AYL allegedly caught Baker raping another boy until blood was running down his legs.
 AYL reported the abuse to the Sisters but she was slapped across the face and forced to clean the floors with a toothbrush.

 According to AYL’s testimony at the Royal Commission, Baker allegedly cornered her the next day and raped her with both his fingers and a broom handle.
 He allegedly told her if she made another accusation against him, he would force the broom not a “few inches, but a few feet” inside her.

 As a last resort, AYL went to the confessional and told Father Kevin Anderson about the ongoing abuse.

 She was told she was just like her mother, who had been sent to a mental health clinic.

 On another occasion, Baker and two other male employees allegedly bound, gagged and raped her, leaving her pregnant at the age of 14 years old.
 Again, she wasn’t believed and instead sent to Mitchelton, Brisbane, where she gave birth.
 A nun took her baby away, never to be seen again.